2025 UEFA European Under-17 Championship qualification: Format

-In addition, the qualification also act as the UEFA qualifiers for the FIFA U-17 World Cup, with Round 1 being the First Round and Round 2 League A being the Final Round of World Cup qualifying.
-The winners of each group in Round 2 League A, along with the four best second-placed teams, will qualify for the 2025 FIFA U-17 World Cup.
+In addition, the qualification also acted as the UEFA qualifiers for the FIFA U-17 World Cup, with Round 1 being the first round and Round 2 League A being the final round of World Cup qualifying.
+The winners of each group in Round 2 League A, along with the four best second-placed teams, qualified for the 2025 FIFA U-17 World Cup.

 Tiebreakers

-In the qualifying rounds, teams are ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss), and if tied on points, the following tiebreaking criteria were applied, in the order given, to determine the rankings (Regulations Articles 14.01 and 14.02):
+In the qualifying rounds, teams were ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss), and if tied on points, the following tiebreaking criteria were applied, in the order given, to determine the rankings (Regulations Articles 14.01 and 14.02):